marabanawa25/Patient-Management-System/README.md

 Program Structure

 ## How to Run the Program
-This section gives a straightforward and organized instruction on compile, run and operate the Patient Management System.
-The goal is to help users to clearly understand how each function is executed within the program from start to finish.
+This section gives a straightforward and organized instruction on how to operate the Patient Management System from logging in, selecting menu options, managing patient data, scheduling appointments, assigning doctors, and handling visitor records.

-**I. Compile All Classes**
+**I. Login**
-Make sure
+When the program starts, the user is required to login using a specific login credentials before accessing the system.

+**II.
+Add Patient**
+The users can register a new patient by entering their personal and medical details.

+**III.
+View All Patients**
+Displays every patient currentlyy registered in the system.

+**IV.
+Search Patient by Name**
+Allows the users to look up a specific patient whether the patient is registered on the hospital or not by searching their name on the system.

+**V. Schedule Appointment**
+Users can schedule an appointment for any existing patient on the system.

+**VI.
+Add Visitor to Patient**
+Records a visitor and associates them with a patient registered.

+**VII.
+Update Patient Medicine**
+Allows the users to update or change a patient's prescribed medication.

+**VIII.
+View Patient Details**
+Displays the full information of a selected patient, including appointments, doctors, visitors and medication.

+**IX.
+Logout**
+Safely exits the system.

 ## Sample Output
 ![Dashboard Preview](https://github.com/marabanawa25/Patient-Management-System/blob/master/Output1.png)